The state of New York in the Fall is full of surprises!

 If leisurely walks are more your thing, head to Prospect Park in Brooklyn for fire-hued Autumn leaves that practically take over the park.

-Witness the Great Jack-o-Lantern Blaze
+15. The Great Jack-o-Lantern Blaze

 Perhaps one of the coolest Halloween events in New York is the Great Jack-o-Lantern Blaze.